Tusk Gorilla Trail at Covent Garden London

 The population of African gorillas remains critically endangered across both Western and Eastern species.
 Each sculpture highlights the beauty of gorillas, threats to their existence and the people and solutions working for their survival – raising awareness for conservation efforts across the African continent.

-Find 15 life-sized gorilla sculptures across the Covent Garden neighbourhood
+The 15 life-sized gorilla sculptures across the Covent Garden neighbourhood, could be found using our map.

-Download the easy-to-use map, making a fun and interactive experience for families and all to enjoy throughout the Summer.
-We encourage visitors to make donations to Tusk to support our conservation goals across Africa through the website and via QR codes on the sculptures.
+The easy-to-use map, was available to download, making a fun and interactive experience for families and all to enjoy throughout the Summer.
+We still encourage visitors to make donations to Tusk to support our conservation goals across Africa through the website.

 Tusk Gorilla Trail Map